t0mpr1c3/DAKexport/README.md

 ## Tasks

 Progress has already been made on decoding the proprietary format (see [DAKimport](https://github.com/t0mpr1c3/DAKimport)).
-There is an initial header of 0xF8 bytes whose content is partly known.
-Following that is a block of colour data, one byte per stitch from left to right, top to bottom, whose content is mostly known.
+There is an initial header of 0xF8 bytes whose important content is known.
+Following that is a block of colour data, one byte per stitch from left to right, top to bottom, whose contents references a panel of colour data.
 A second block of stitch data, again one byte per stitch, is unknown.
 The raw data are obfuscated to produce a compact binary file.